mattswedin/Petsy/README.md

 - Can filter through an index of all pets.
 Can click on pet to see the owner's show page including all the pets they own.

 # Code Snippet

+- The below code is what I used as a quick fix to sort pets by category.
+It is matching the category the user selected with the pet's category, only showing those specific pets with the category they've been assigned upon creation.

 ```render() {